napari/napari.github.io/getting_started/image.md

 +++

-## image pyramids
+## multiscale images

-For exceptionally large datasets napari supports image pyramids.
-An image pyramid is a list of arrays, where each array is downsampling of the previous array in the list, so that you end up with images of successively smaller and smaller shapes.
-A standard image pyramid might have a 2x downsampling at each level, but napari can support any type of pyramid as long as the shapes are getting smaller each time.
+For exceptionally large datasets napari supports multiscale images (sometimes called image pyramids).
+A multiscale image is a list of arrays, where each array is downsampling of the previous array in the list, so that you end up with images of successively smaller and smaller shapes.
+A standard multiscale image might have a 2x downsampling at each level, but napari can support any type of multiscale image as long as the shapes are getting smaller at each level.

-Image pyramids are especially useful for incredibly large 2D images when viewed in 2D or incredibly large 3D images when viewed in 3D.
+Multiscale images are especially useful for incredibly large 2D images when viewed in 2D or incredibly large 3D images when viewed in 3D.
 For example this ~100k x 200k pixel pathology image consists of 10 pyramid levels and can be easily browsed as at each moment in time we only load the level of the pyramid and the